sjorn3/elm-fields/README.md

 We need to now define our lenses for the fields.

-The names are defined once and for all, so let's create them right away.
+The names are defined once and for all, so let's create them right away, and are completely boilerplate.
+Hopefully this process can be automated at some point.

 ```elm
 name      = FieldLens .name      (\a r -> { r | name = a      })